boldbi/bold-bi-docs/docs/managing-resources/manage-dashboards/advanced-dashboard-security.md

 # Advanced Dashboard Security

 Dashboard security options control which websites, IP addresses, and applications can access or embed the dashboard.
-It is used to allow dashboards only for particular users who want to view it.
+They are used to allow dashboards only for particular users who want to view it.

-This section explains how to restrict dashboard access based on IP address and allow to embed the dashboard in a particular domain.
+This section explains how to restrict dashboard access based on IP address and allow the dashboard to be embedded in a particular domain.

 ### Update security settings